Days: 0 - 5

 Day 2 (Monday - August 26) On Our Own

-What We Learned Subways S-Baun & U-Baun
+Subways S-Baun & U-Baun

 Friday, August 23, 2024

-Subways in Hamburg are basically the same as those we have ridden in London, Paris, Rome, etc.We had no problems gettting to all the sites we visited.
-There were occasions where we had to switch between the various lines but that's really easy and straight forward.
+Subways in Hamburg are the same as those we have ridden in London, Paris, Rome, etc. We had no problems getting to all the sites we visited.
+There were occasions where we had to switch between the various lines but that's straightforward.

-1. We bought a single day ticket to get us from the airport to our hotel.
+1. We bought a single-day ticket to get us from the airport to our hotel.

-3. R/S Tours gave us a one day pass on our last day in Hamburg.
+3. R/S Tours gave us a one-day pass on our last day in Hamburg.

 Friday, August 23, 2024